Seychelles Sea Turtle and Lemon Shark Research & Conservation Short Term Internship

 United Nations Sustainable Development Goals

 Choose from two types of virtual internships, designed specifically for students at different stages in their for-good career journey.

 On this particular program, you will live on Curieuse Island, a tropical paradise managed by one of GVI’s partners in the region, the Seychelles National Parks Authority, as you work to assist in the preservation and conservation of two important native marine animals, namely the sea turtle and lemon shark.

-Earn your GVI ILM Leadership Development certificate, a qualification recognised by the Institute of Leadership & Management (ILM).
-Complete this training, along with others, to boost your skill set and gain practical work experience, which you can use to enhance your CV, as well as to gain a “one up” on the competition in securing interviews for jobs within the marine conservation field.
+Complete leadership training, along with others, to boost your skill set and gain practical work experience, which you can use to enhance your CV, as well as to gain a “one up” on the competition in securing interviews for jobs within the marine conservation field.

 There are seven existing species of sea turtles in the world, and these all depend on conservation efforts around the world to keep them from becoming vulnerable to extinction.
 Similarly, lemon sharks, who possess a multitude of interesting and unique qualities, are also vulnerable in the region, and conservation efforts make a big difference in preserving both species, ensuring more stability in the marine landscape of Seychelles as a whole.

 GVI runs a very successful lemon shark catch and release program in Seychelles, which requires interns to search the surrounding waters for shark pups, in order to gain valuable data on population growth rates.
 Similarly, sea turtles are widely monitored on this program, including looking at the nesting habits of both hawksbill and green turtles on Curieuse island.
 You will learn to collect, collate, tag and measure important data pertaining to the number of eggs laid, as well as carrying out nest evacuations to measure hatching rates, and more.